jmpsec/osctrl-docs/content/usage/osctrl-cli/user/_index.md

    osctrl-cli user add [command options] [arguments...]

 OPTIONS:
-   --username value, -u value  Username for the new user --password value, -p value  Password for the new user --admin, -a                 Make this user an admin --fullname value, -n value  Full name for the new user
+   --username value, -u value     Username for the new user --password value, -p value     Password for the new user --admin, -a                    Make this user an admin --environment value, -E value  Default environment for the new user --email value, -e value        Email for the new user --fullname value, -n value     Full name for the new user
 ```

 #### Edit user